bkeepers/qu/README.md

 ### Rails 3 and 4

-Decide which backend you want to use and add the gem to your `Gemfile`.
+Decide which queue you want to use and add the gem to your `Gemfile`.

 ``` ruby
 gem 'qu-rails'